-The Community Recovery Strategy is an action-oriented outline of key projects intended to be used for making critical decisions about next steps, funding sources and resource allocation during the implementation phase of the rebuilding process6.
+The Community Recovery Strategy is an action-oriented outline of key projects intended to be used for making critical decisions about next steps, funding sources and resource allocation during the implementation phase of the rebuilding process (Source: FEMA - St. John the Baptist Parish, Louisiana Community Recovery Strategy, May 2013).
 The One Parish, One Future: St. John the Baptist Parish Comprehensive Plan is a more general set of guidelines and policies for the Parish that may or may not have a direct tie to Hurricane Isaac recovery but still are focused on moving the Parish forward toward a more resilient future.